encoded/CodeSamples/cpp/README.md

 ### Install Dependecies

-In order to install the required dependecies you can run the following command:
+Dependecies can be installed running the following command:
 ```bash
 make install
 ```